BrianGwayi/Coffee-Shop-Revenue-PowerBI/README.md

 # Coffee Shop Revenue Performance

-This is a simple revenue report will help the client; a coffee retailer understand their financial health and whether they are meeting revenue targets.
+This simple revenue report will help the client; a coffee retailer understand their financial health and whether they are meeting revenue targets.
 Keeping a close eye on previous month revenue also help identify growth opportunities, resource allocation and ultimately lead the business to long term Sucess.